DIY Facial Cleansing Grains

 Store cleansing grains in a glass jar with a tight fitting lid to keep dry.
 A simple canning jar works great, but you can also use something fancier like these recycled green glass apothecary bottles.
 This recipe makes a very generous amount of cleansing grains–you may want to give some away as a gift!

-How To Use Cleansing grains:
+How To Use Your DIY Facial Cleansing Grains:

 Pour a small amount (a scant teaspoon) into the palm of your hand and drip enough water onto it to form a paste consistency.
 Massage onto damp face and neck, then rinse.
 The paste can also be left on for several minutes or longer for a facial mask.
 Follow up with toner and facial serum.